How do employers know you’re the right person for a job? Skills.

 - Use bullet points.
 Using bullet points will not only help you keep your skills section short but also makes it easy for recruiters and hiring managers to scan for relevancy.

-Here’s a skills section for a resume example:
+Here’s an example of a skills section on a resume:

 Now, here are several mistakes you should avoid when writing your skills section: